I ended up watching the ball drop.

 I was into a very good murder book, and time slipped away.

-I read the last page around 11:50 p.m. and figured, since I was already awake, I may as well turn the TV on.
+I read the last page at like 11:50 PM and figured, since I was already awake, I might as well just turn the TV on.

 I sent Uncle a text just before midnight.